-The variety of materials used for plastic components serving the same function is limited to a single material.
+- The variety of materials used for plastic components with a similar function is limited to a single material. - Components made from the same type of plastic are coloured homogeneously or in compatible shades.

-- Components made from the same type of plastic are coloured uniformly or in compatible shades. - The coating of plastic components is restricted to the minimum level required.
+The coating of plastic components is limited to the minimum level required.
 Galvanised coatings are not permitted.

-Mode of proof: Eco-design measures are assessed by the designated control body during the audit and supplemented by the documentation and technical specifications referred to in Article 12(5) of Regulation (EU) 2017/1369, as included in the European Commission database relating to product compliance.
+Method of proof: Eco-design measures assessed by the Control Body appointed at the time of the audit and supplemented by the documentation and technical specifications referred to in Article 12(5) of REGULATION (EU) 2017/1369 present in the European Commission's Product Conformity Database.

-Each final assembly plant manufacturing the product and with an annual energy consumption exceeding 1 GWh is ISO 50001 certified
+Every final assembly plant with an annual energy consumption of more than 1 GWh is ISO 50001 certified.